VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Of course, there are many tools out there and I don't think it's unreasonable to consider each a different dialect, some more closely related than others.

 Bringing this back around, what if we made software packages for language entry?
 Something that does more than just grammar and spell check but rather helps us consider how to think about complex ideas.
-Definitely not like Grammarly, sorta like Chat-GPT, but really I'm thinking about more tools like [prosodic (GitHub)](https://github.com/quadrismegistus/prosodic)
+Definitely not like Grammarly, sorta like Chat-GPT, but really I'm thinking about more tools like [prosodic](https://github.com/quadrismegistus/prosodic)
 <div class="scifi">
 <pre>
 ################################################